 Awareness Stage

-Tip for helping a prospect through the Awareness Stage:
+Tip for helping your client through the awareness stage.

 They are not ready to be sold to or be offered your specific products and solutions yet.
 Content and communication during this stage should focus on helping them understand their problem and the importance of fixing it.
 What is at stake if they don't fix it?
 What can they gain if they start looking for a solution?